 Finally, just keep in mind that papaya should never be fed to your cat as a staple of their diet, or as a replacement for their regular cat food.
 As obligate carnivores, cats need to get most of their nutrients from meat-based foods.

 As always, before introducing a new food item into your pet's diet, consult with your veterinarian first.
-If your cat eats papaya (or any food) and is showing signs of illness such as lethargy, diarrhoea, or vomiting, reach out to your veterinarian immediately.
-If they require veterinary care related to eating any unsafe foods, cat insurance can help cover the cost of treatment.
+If your cat eats papaya (or any food) and is showing signs of illness such as lethargy, diarrhea, or vomiting, reach out to your veterinarian immediately.
+If they require veterinary care related to eating any unsafe foods, pet insurance can help cover the cost of treatment.